 So the commercial salesperson with the systemized approach to lead generation will always produce more personal opportunity.
 This will mean better commissions and listings.
 Here are some ideas that you can systemize into your business diary each and every day.

-- Given that the local property market revolves around the business community, you should be connecting regularly with a lot of business owners and proprietors.
+- CONNECTION STRATEGIES: Given that the local property market revolves around the business community, you should be connecting regularly with a lot of business owners and proprietors.
 These people are easy to find given that the local telephone book will have a business segment relative to your local area.
-With the right questions these people will tell you if they own their property or rent the property from an investor.
-Either way the information is invaluable to understand the opportunities you can explore.
+With the right questions, these people will tell you if they own their property or rent the property from an investor.
+Either way, the information is invaluable to understand the opportunities you can explore.
 They are also likely to tell you who the property owner may be and how to contact them.